xwausse/SQL-homework/lesson-19/homework/homework.md

 Create a stored procedure that:

 - Accepts a department name and an increase percentage as parameters
-- Increases salary of all employees in the given department by the given percentage
+- Update salary of all employees in the given department by the given percentage
 - Returns updated employees from that department.

 ---